The Founding of Time Out

-Over 45 years of enthusiasm for the business and dedication to detail have made Time Out an internationally renowned brand, synonymous with entertainment and events, and giving its readers the most authoritative guide to what's happening in their city.
-Tony remains as passionate about Time Out today as he did when he brought the magazine to the world 46 years ago.
+Many years of enthusiasm for the business and dedication to detail have made Time Out an internationally renowned brand, synonymous with entertainment and events, and giving its readers the most authoritative guide to what's happening in their city.
+Tony remains as passionate about Time Out today as he did when he brought the magazine to the world in 1968.

 Spreading across the world

-Time Out has grown into a leading international multi-channel media company which spans 107 cities in 39 countries and provides the very best inspiration, information and booking opportunities for the arts, entertainment, culture, food and drink, and shopping.
+Time Out has grown into the leading global media and entertainment brand which spans 108 cities in 39 countries and provides the very best inspiration, information and booking opportunities for the arts, entertainment, culture, food and drink, and shopping.

 Becoming a global digital brand